- Undergraduate Admissions+

 The competition aims to support and inspire the next generation of undergraduate students as they consider their university choices, through:

-A celebration and prize ceremony at Pembroke College to which all entrants will be invited, on Friday 20 September 2019 (to coincide with the Oxford University Open Days).
+A online celebration and prize ceremony at Pembroke College to which all entrants will be invited, to be held in Autumn 2020.

 Prizes of £100 in book tokens for the winner and £50 in book tokens for the runner-up in each category below.